Webador/SlmMail/docs/ElasticEmail.md

 Elastic Email
 ============

-This transport layer forms the coupling between Zend\Mail and the Email Service Provider [Elastic Email](http://elasticemail.com).
+This transport layer forms the coupling between Laminas\Mail and the Email Service Provider [Elastic Email](http://elasticemail.com).
 The transport is a drop-in component and can be used to send email messages including Cc & Bcc addresses and attachments.

 Installation